-Setup common identity on the Data Science VM
+Set up a common identity on the Data Science Virtual Machine

-By default, on Azure VM including the Data Science VM (DSVM) local user accounts are created while provisioning the VM and the users authenticate to the VM with these credentials.
-If you have multiple VMs that you need to access, this approach can quickly get cumbersome to manage credentials.
-Common user accounts and management using a standards-based identity provider allows you to use a single set of credentials to access multiple resources on Azure including multiple DSVMs.
+On an Azure virtual machine (VM), including the Data Science Virtual Machine (DSVM), you create local user accounts while provisioning the VM.
+Users then authenticate to the VM by using these credentials.
+If you have multiple VMs that you need to access, this approach can quickly get cumbersome as you manage credentials.
+Common user accounts and management through a standards-based identity provider enable you to use a single set of credentials to access multiple resources on Azure, including multiple DSVMs.

-Rest of this article describes the steps to set up a fully managed AD domain service on Azure using Azure AD DS and join your DSVMs to the managed AD domain to enable users to access a pool of DSVMs (and other Azure resources) using a common user account and credentials.
+This article describes the steps to set up a fully managed Active Directory domain service on Azure by using Azure AD DS.
+You can then join your DSVMs to the managed Active Directory domain to enable users to access a pool of DSVMs (and other Azure resources) by using a common user account and credentials.

 Set up a fully managed Active Directory domain on Azure

 Azure AD DS makes it simple to manage your identities by providing a fully managed service on Azure.
-On this Active directory domain, users and groups are managed.
-The steps to set up an Azure hosted AD domain and user accounts in your directory are:
+On this Active Directory domain, you manage users and groups.
+The steps to set up an Azure-hosted Active Directory domain and user accounts in your directory are:

 a.
 Sign in to the Azure Active Directory admin center with an account that's a global admin for the directory.